 Ever since that trip, I’ve been much more open and curious about the different kinds of whiskey out there.
 I’ve tried bourbons and rye whiskey as well.
 I thought it might be fun to put together a brief guide on whiskey for beginners from a Max point of view, which I plan on updating as I make discoveries.

 Let’s make sure we get some of our terminologies straight first…

 Whisky vs. Whiskey

 That extra ‘e’ happens to mean something.
 The spelling of whisk(e)y is different based on which region the spirit is distilled.
 In general, “whisky” is the official spelling everywhere in the world, with 2 significant exceptions, Ireland and America, where it’s spelled “whiskey.”

 Scotland – By far the most popular type of whisky worldwide.
 Known as “Scotch,” it must be made in Scotland and comes either in the Single-Malt (100% malted barley) variety or Blended (single-malt and grain) variety.

 Ireland – Irish whiskey is also made from malted barley and comes exclusively from Ireland.

-America – This whiskey type, also commonly known as Bourbon, is primarily made in Kentucky and Tennessee, although many other states have joined the party, including Texas!
-The distinguishing feature is that it’s made from corn as opposed to barley.
+America – This whiskey type, also known as Bourbon, is primarily made in Kentucky and Tennessee, although many other states have joined the party, including Texas!
+The distinguishing feature is that it’s made from corn instead of barley.

-I’m personally partial to Scotch, and some Bourbons, although I appreciate Japanese whiskies as well.
+I’m partial to Scotch and some Bourbons, although I also appreciate Japanese whiskies.